krishnav99/Gmail-REST-api/README.md

 # Gmail-REST-api
-A server side web application demonstrating gmail REST API *The credentials needs to be mentioned for this to work.
+A server side web application that uses gmail REST api to send email *The credentials needs to be mentioned for this to work.